shradhashet/media-gallary/README.md

 _____________
 Handlebar provides built in helpers and allows developers to write custom helper based on the login require.
  **Custom helpers created in handlebar js is reusable the in the application.
- **Underscore template doesn’t have support for the model attributes with hyphen (-) For example: author-name;
+ **Underscore template doesnâ€™t have support for the model attributes with hyphen (-) For example: author-name;
    If the attribute author-name is passed to underscore template then it throws error as hyphen is consider as minus operator while template compilation.